<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 Omaha Rent Data provided by Offutt Air Force Base Housing Relocation Assistance Pamphlet.

 The rental market for single-family detached homes is very competitive, and listings tend to stay on the market for a week or less before leasing.
 BAH for Offutt is fairly competitive in market comparison.
-As examples, the E5 with Dependents Rate is $1,740/mo, with an O3 With Dependents Rate of $2,184/mo.
+As examples, the E5 with Dependents Rate is $1,740/mo, and an O3 with Dependents Rate is $2,184/mo.
 Learn more about your installation’s BAH rates here.

 Building development in the Omaha Metro Area was exceptionally strong in 2022, and the trend continues.
 Building permits issued in 2022 topped 3,284 for residential units, the second highest number of permits issued since 2005, with 64 percent (2,116) units designated to multi-family projects.
 (Source)